Identify Issues With Your Crop Just By Your Voice

 Research Collaboration with Chippy Pushpangathan on a DST funded project in Precision Agriculture

 We are delighted to collaborate with Chippy Pushpangathan on a DST funded project which focuses on: “Potential of Precision Agriculture Using Geospatial Information For Kharif Cultivation in Kalaburagi District, Karnataka, India”

 The research work is a crop centric work wherein the main focus will be towards identifying the potential of precision agriculture using geospatial information (more specifically the possibility of microwave remote sensing) for rain-fed pigeon pea (Kharif Tur Dal).
-The research work will focus on the farming land in and around Kalaburagi district and will focus on Tur Dal of this Kharif season of 2019 (June to November).
-This research work is funded by the Department of Science and Technology (DST, Govt. of India) under INSPIRE Scheme.

 Since water absorbs and scatters light, oceans and lakes tend to look dark or lack detail on True color satellite images, especially in the murky waters near coastlines.
 Coastal Aerosol (B1) imagery allows for coastal water and ocean color observation, as it reflects blues and violets, and displays subtle differences in the color of water.

 The Red Edge band is located between the Red band (B4) and the NIR band (B8), without overlap.
 In a typical spectral response of green vegetation, the Red Edge band covers the portion of the spectrum where reflectance drastically increases from the red towards the NIR regions.